 How can AI help?

-In the future Oliver believes that some of the pressure on the sector may be relieved by Artificial Intelligence (AI).
-“AI not only removes the human element, which is itself open to risk and manual error, but it can help to identify data and pinpoint where there’s a possible threat,” he says.
+Jamie believes that Artificial Intelligence will relieve some of the pressure on the sector in the future (AI).
+"AI not only removes the human element, which is prone to risk and error, but it can also help to identify data and pinpoint potential threats," he says.

-Already some cybersecurity companies are teaching AI systems to detect viruses and malware by using complex algorithms so AI can then run pattern recognition software.
-AI systems can also be used in situations of multi-factor authentication to provide access to their users.
-It is worth pointing out however that while AI may be great for processing large amounts of data or replacing autonomous manual tasks, it will never be able to replace a security analyst’s insight or understanding of a problem.
+Some cybersecurity companies are already teaching AI systems to detect viruses and malware using complex algorithms, so that AI can then run pattern recognition software.
+AI systems can also be used to provide access to their users in situations requiring multi-factor authentication.
+While AI is great for processing large amounts of data and replacing autonomous manual tasks, it will never be able to replace a security analyst's insight or understanding of a problem.

-In reality, the likelihood is that jobs will change and while some of us may indeed end up working alongside an automated colleague, we will still be needed, but for alternative functions.
+In reality, jobs will change, and while some of us may end up working alongside an automated colleague, we will still be needed, albeit for different functions.